abhi-panda/Ricart-Agrawala-python-socket/README.md

 ## How to run
 ```
-Server uses static port number 5050 and clients use dynamic ports.
+[NOTE] Server uses static port number 5050 and clients use dynamic ports.
 So please make sure 5050 is unused before starting the server code.
 ```
 ```
-Make sure you use the python pointing to the correct python version.
+[NOTE] Make sure you use the python pointing to the correct python version.
 ```
 ```
-The client code is written with a blocking input infinite loop.
+[NOTE] The client code is written with a blocking input infinite loop.
 So an input would be required to proceed / update messages.
 ```
 ### Steps :
 1. Run the server.py first and keep the terminal open.